-Once you decide to buy a heater to keep your conservatory warm in the colder months, the first choice is what type, as there is a vast range available in the market place.
+Once you decide to buy a heater to keep your conservatory warm, the first choice is the type, as there is a vast range available in the market place.
 These vary from electric to propane, ceramic to infra-red elements and wall-mounted or independently sat on the floor.

 To make your choice easier we have compared different types and models, looking at both the pros and cons to help you make a more informed, and easier decision.
 Here are some of our top choices:

 Last update on 2021-01-07 / Affiliate links / Images / Pricing from Amazon Product Advertising API

 An energy-efficient heater that looks great